MakingLife/evolvinator/README.md

 *startRun(); // conditionally execute once

+What is unclear is what determines how long the code executes for

 Several hardcoded calibration values are set within the script as follows

 There are also several functions which may require calibration based on the hardware operation